New Year's Eve & Autism: Preparing Your Child for the Countdown

 Preparation is necessary.
 Perhaps watch YouTube videos of New Year's Eve fireworks with your son or daughter on the days leading up to the event.

-, too.
+Prepare some sensory-friendly activities, too.
 Make a New Year's Eve-themed sensory bottle or bin, which can be reassuring for kids who suffer from sensory issues.
 Fill that bin with balloons, streamers, confetti, glow sticks or whatever else your kids might enjoy.

 Remember that every child with autism is different, however.
 A coping mechanism for one child might not work for another.
 Try different things to know what works best for your family.

 Work with ABC Pediatrics for occupational therapy sessions, too.
 An occupational therapist will play fun games with your child; while the games may seem like normal activities, these are especially designed to acclimate the child's body to sensory input.

 An occupational therapist may also conduct listening therapy.
 This involves the use of special musical pieces that may help your child feel more balanced and alert.

 Don't let the booming lights and sounds of New Year's Eve get in the way of your child's enjoyment.
 Work with ABC Pediatrics; we will provide your child the special care they deserve.
 Fill out our contact form or call us at (972) 410 - 529, today!